Care and Support Planning

 - The Healthcare Assistant will check your BP, and take blood and other relevant checks tailored to your care – they will then book you a ‘care planning‘ appointment with the nurse or GP.

-- Before you attend your care planning appointment we will send you all your results for you to review.
+- Before you attend your care planning appointment go online to view your results.

 - You attend your annual ‘care planning’ appointment.